 Legacy Neighbor WLAN Tests

-For this test, I configured the 854T as an AP, set to 300 Mbps mode and Channel 1 with no encryption.
+For this test, I configured the 600N as an AP, set to Auto mode, Standard Channel 1 and no encryption.
 This made Channel 1 the primary channel and Channel 5 the extension.

 I then set up a second wireless LAN using a Linksys WRT54G router (original rev) and WPC54G V3 CardBus card.
 The WRT54G had most recent firmware and was set to its default Mixed mode and Channel 5—the extension channel.
 I also operated it as an AP and connected it to the same switch that the 600N was connected to.

 Two IxChariot throughput.scr scripts were used to drive traffic to both 11n and 11g test pairs.
 I tested both uplink and downlink traffic and alternated between having the 11n and 11g WLANs start first.
 (If you need a diagram of the test setup, this one showing a similar test setup should give you the basic idea.)
 I also used the Cognio Spectrum Expert to monitor spectrum use.

 Figure 29: CCA Test - Downlink, N starts first

 As has been the case with all other Draft 2.0 11n products, the 11n products dominate and severly reduce the throughput of the 11g WLAN operating on the extension channel.
 Spectrum monitoring shows that the 11n WLAN continues to operate with 40 MHz of bandwidth, regardless of 11g WLAN activity.

 I have to say that the 600N seems a bit better than other products in that it doesn't completely knock the 11g WLAN off the air, as shown in Figures 29 and 30.
 But there is still no evidence that the 600N switches to 20 MHz channel mode when there is a legacy WLAN operating in its extension channel.

 Figure 30: CCA Test - Downlink, G starts first